Roy Rogers: Film career

 Rogers and Evans' famous theme song, "Happy Trails", was written by Evans; they sang it as a duet to sign off their television show.
 In fall 1962, they cohosted a comedy-Western-variety program, The Roy Rogers and Dale Evans Show, aired on ABC.
-It was cancelled after three months, losing in the ratings to The Jackie Gleason Show on CBS.
-Rogers also made numerous cameo appearances on other popular television shows, starring as himself or other cowboy-type characters, such as in an episode of Wonder Woman called "The Bushwackers".
+It was canceled after three months, losing in the ratings to The Jackie Gleason Show on CBS.
+Rogers made numerous appearances on television, starring as himself or other cowboy-types, including an episode of Wonder Woman, and he starred in two episodes of The Fall Guy that were written around him in the mid-1980s.

-Rogers owned a Hollywood production company, which produced his own series.
-It also filmed other undertakings, including the 1955–1956 CBS Western series Brave Eagle, starring Keith Larsen as a young, peaceful Cheyenne chief, Kim Winona as Morning Star, his romantic interest, and the Hopi Indian Anthony Numkena as Keena, Brave Eagle's foster son.
+Rogers owned a Hollywood production company, which produced his TV series.
+It also filmed the 1955–1956 CBS Western series Brave Eagle.

 In 1968, Rogers licensed his name to the Marriott Corporation, which converted its Hot Shoppes restaurants into Roy Rogers Restaurants, with which he otherwise had no involvement.